sanskrit/raw_etexts_english/blogs/manasataramgini/2008-09-01_a-practical-guide-to-vvedic-svara-s-in-recitation.md

 +++
-title = "A practical guide to Vedic svara-s inxa0recitation"
+title = "A practical guide to Vedic svara-s in recitation"

 +++
 Due to multiple requests we decided to entirely redo and update our